FredTheDino/NoRainbow/notes.md

  - There has to be at least $r$ nodes
  - There cannot be more than $e(r-1)$ nodes of a single color
  - There has to be at least 2 nodes of the same color in each edge
+ - Maybe go the other way and loosen constraints?

 (I feel like there's something more that can be said for each edge)